CDOTISW/cdotisw.github.io/README.md

+---
-## How can embedded HTML improve our product and tell stories more effectively?
+title: How can embedded HTML improve our product and tell stories more effectively?
+---

 ### 1. Interactive Imagery Sliders